danieljprice/splash/docs/advanced.rst

 .. _sec:evsplash:

-Using asplash to plot energy vs time plots
+Using splash to plot energy vs time plots
 ------------------------------------------

-asplash (that is, the compilation of splash which reads ascii files) can also be used for non-SPH data.
+splash can be used for all kinds of data.
 For example I often use it to plot the contents of the .ev file my SPH code dumps monitoring quantities like energy and angular momentum at every timestep.
-A shortcut way of setting options appropriate to reading such files (e.g. plotting lines instead of dots, plotting all files on the same page) is implemented by adding the “-e” option to the command line: e.g.
+A shortcut way of setting options appropriate to reading such files (e.g. plotting lines instead of dots, plotting all files on the same page) is implemented by adding the “-ev” option to the command line: e.g.

 ::